-At PepperFest, with every bite of delicious peppery dish, and each sip of spicy pepper-infused beer, we are propagating a world that is free of genetically-modified organisms, free of patents on seed varieties, and free to adapt as needed.
+At PepperFest, with every bite of delicious, peppery dishes and each sip of spicy pepper-infused beer, we are propagating a world that is free of genetically-modified organisms and patents on seed varieties, and free to adapt, as needed.
 We are all helping create a stronger local food system and a better future for our children.

-We were honored to host Farm Aid in our own backyard here in North Carolina for this year’s concert.
-By all accounts, Farm Aid 2014 was a smashing success, with a sold-out show, amazing performances, and important dialogues with farmers and agricultural organizations from across the country.
-We’re looking forward to building on the momentum created by the concert and we will be sharing more of our reflections on the events of the past week and plans for the future very soon.
-In the meantime, we’re excited to share some of the fantastic press and media coverage of Farm Aid 2014.
+We were honored to host Farm Aid 2014 in our own backyard in North Carolina this year.
+By all accounts, it was a smashing success - with a sold-out show, amazing performances, and important dialogues with farmers and agricultural organizations from across the country.
+We’re excited to share some of the fantastic press/media coverage here.

 We would like to welcome Farm Aid to North Carolina, as we would welcome an old friend into our home.
 Farm Aid was created 29 years ago to respond to the needs of farm families facing the pain of losing their farms.
-Some of our staff members were there at that first concert, and ever since we and other organizations like us have worked closely with Farm Aid to serve farmers in need.
+Some of our staff members were there at that first concert.